sage-develop/why/tvc_decision_trees/oa_decision_trees/top_level_tree.md

 ## Prompt

-Create a Mermaid decision tree for Trade Finance Open Account by asking Start with "Start: OA Decision Tree"
+Create a Mermaid decision tree for Trade Finance Open Account by asking Start with "Start: Open Account Decision Tree"
 Then next level has 2 nodes in parallel
 Purchase Financing tree
 Payment Services tree